Click the video to access our YouTube Playlist and hear what our students think about being in the Honors Program!

 The Honors Program schedules a variety of introductory and advanced level seminars each semester.
 Introductory level seminars fulfill specific core requirements in the humanities (History, English, Philosophy, Theology), social sciences (Political Science, Psychology, Sociology, Economics, Geography), Mathematics, the fine arts, the Augustine and Culture Program (ACS), Ethics, and Business.
 The Program also offers a variety of upper-level electives, which may be used to fulfill free-elective requirements or elective requirements in some majors.
 In addition to these regularly scheduled seminars, students are encouraged to design more specialized independent study courses in which they can work individually with a faculty mentor.

-On our Curriculum pages, you will find information about our offered degrees and credentials, the Honors Senior Thesis, our current course descriptions, and other academic opportunities available to our students.
+On our Curriculum pages, you will find information about ways to walk through our Program, the Honors Senior Thesis, our current course descriptions, and other academic opportunities available to our students.